alyssaq/blog/posts/150416-180200_deploy_gzip_site_s3.md

 ## Overall
 On my Mac, I use [Cyberduck](https://cyberduck.io) to view all files in all my S3 buckets.

-It was not as friendly as Heroku but I was pretty happy with this auto-deployment set up at the end.
+In the end, while not as friendly as Heroku, I was pretty happy with this auto-deployment to S3.